otaviopavoni/otaviopavoni/README.md

 - About me:
-<br>🕶️ I’m 17.
+<br>🕶️ 17 years old.
 I'm a philosopher, graphic designer and software engineer.
 <br>🧑‍💻 Open-source developer and contributor.

  ##